Staney111/Epitech_Result_Sharing/README.md

 Ask staney on dm to get the repo autorisations and accept in you're github notifications box.

 Solution for the ssh link:

 Go in you're Home directory and do in the wsl terminal:

 mkdir Epitech_solution

 cd Epitech_solution

 git init

-git branch -m Epitech_solution git clone git@github.com:Staney111/Epitech_Result_Sharing.git
+git branch -m Epitech_solution

+git clone git@github.com:Staney111/Epitech_Result_Sharing.git

 And Voila

 Now create a folder with an explicit name (as short as possible) and put you're solution plus you're a README.md to explain how the code work, why and where to use it.

+!!!
+WARNING !!!

+Please do not modifie the README page or any folder already create by another student.

+To push anything, get in the folder you create and do:

+git add *

+git commit -m "name of the folder"

+git push

+OR "sudo git push" if you're ssh key required a password.

+!!!
+WARNIG !!!

 Thank you for helping and being part of the epitech bachelor promo.